Louis de Broglie

-The 1925 pilot-wave model, and the wave-like behaviour of particles discovered by de Broglie was used by Erwin Schrödinger in his formulation of wave mechanics.
-The pilot-wave model and interpretation was then abandoned, in favor of the quantum formalism, until 1952 when it was rediscovered and enhanced by David Bohm.
+The wave-like behaviour of particles theorized by de Broglie was used by Erwin Schrödinger in his formulation of wave mechanics.

+De Broglie presented an alternative interpretation of these mechanics called the pilot-wave concept at the 1927 Solvay Conferences, but then abandoned it.
+In 1952, David Bohm developed a new form of the concept which became known as the de Broglie–Bohm theory.
+De Broglie revisited the idea in 1956, creating another version that incorporated ideas from Bohm and Jean-Pierre Vigier.

 Louis de Broglie was the sixteenth member elected to occupy seat 1 of the Académie française in 1944, and served as Perpetual Secretary of the French Academy of Sciences.
 De Broglie became the first high-level scientist to call for establishment of a multi-national laboratory, a proposal that led to the establishment of the European Organization for Nuclear Research (CERN).
+Among his publications were The Revolution in Physics and Matter and Light.
+He was honorary president of the French Association of Science Writers and received the inaugural Kalinga Prize from UNESCO for his efforts to popularize science.

 Biography

-Origin and education
+Family and education

-Louis de Broglie belonged to the famous aristocratic family of Broglie, whose representatives for several centuries occupied important military and political posts in France.
-The father of the future physicist, Louis-Alphonse-Victor, 5th duc de Broglie, was married to Pauline d’Armaille, the granddaughter of the Napoleonic General Philippe Paul, comte de Ségur and his wife, the biographer, Marie Célestine Amélie d'Armaillé.
+Louis Victor Pierre Raymond was born on 15 August 1892 in Dieppe, France, into the aristocratic House of Broglie, whose representatives for several centuries occupied important military and political posts in France.
+His father, Louis-Alphonse-Victor, 5th duc de Broglie, was married to Pauline d'Armaille, the granddaughter of the Napoleonic General Philippe Paul, comte de Ségur, and his wife, the biographer Marie Célestine Amélie d'Armaillé.
 They had five children; in addition to Louis, these were: Albertina (1872–1946), subsequently the Marquise de Luppé; Maurice (1875–1960), subsequently a famous experimental physicist; Philip (1881–1890), who died two years before the birth of Louis, and Pauline, Comtesse de Pange (1888–1972), subsequently a famous writer.
-Louis was born in Dieppe, Seine-Maritime.
+Per the New York Times, "a great-grandfather fought on George Washington's side in the American Revolutionary War as the chief lieutenant of the Marquis de Lafayette."

 As the youngest child in the family, Louis grew up in relative loneliness, read a lot, and was fond of history, especially political.
 From early childhood, he had a good memory and could accurately read an excerpt from a theatrical production or give a complete list of ministers of the Third Republic of France.
-For him it was predicted a great future as a statesman.
+For this, he was predicted to become a great statesman in the future.

-De Broglie had intended a career in humanities, and received his first degree in history.
-Afterwards he turned his attention toward mathematics and physics and received a degree in physics.
+De Broglie had intended a career in humanities, and received his first degree (licence ès lettres) in history.
+Afterwards he turned his attention toward mathematics and physics and received a degree (licence ès sciences) in physics.
 With the outbreak of the First World War in 1914, he offered his services to the army in the development of radio communications.